pingswept/me30-website/content/logistics/weekly-emails.md

 Great work getting those robots up the ramp.
 Onward to the final project, #6!

 **Location Change for Class on Mon., Dec.
 11**
-- For our last regular class session, both sections will be combined in Distler Performance Hall, Granoff Music Building, at our regular 10:30am time.
+- For our last regular class session, please come to Distler Performance Hall, Granoff Music Building, at our regular 10:30am time.
+Both sections will meet together.
 You do not need to bring your electronics kit.

+**Project 6 Details and Resources**
+- Please carefully read the updated [Project 6](http://andnowforelectronics.com/logistics/projects/#requirements-for-project-6)  description.
+We have posted many new resources and ideas for working on Project 6.
+- Take some time to discuss the Project 6 resources with your team.
+For example, look at the [Recommeded Work Plan](http://andnowforelectronics.com/logistics/projects/#recommended-work-plan) together and decide whether you will follow that sequence of sub-tasks to get the project done.

 **Project 6 Showcase Dec.
 18, 3:30-5:30pm, SEC Atrium**
-- Project 6, the collaborative tube-rolling robot, is due during our final showcase block on Monday, Dec.
+- Project 6, the collaborative tube-rolling robot, is due during the ME 30 final showcase block on Monday, Dec.
 18, 3:30-5:30pm in the SEC Atrium.
-Teams will demo their robot in collaboration with other robots.
-You'll turn in your ME 30 kit after the robot demos.
+You'll demo your Project 6 robot in collaboration with other robots.
+Then you'll turn in your ME 30 kit after the robot demos.
 We estimate demos from 3:30-4:30pm and kit return from 4:30-5:30pm.
 - Project 6 documentation is due on Canvas by 11:59pm on Mon., Dec.
 18.

-**Project 6 Details and Resources**
-- Please carefully read the updated [Project 6](http://andnowforelectronics.com/logistics/projects/#requirements-for-project-6)  description.
-We have posted many new resources and ideas for working on Project 6.
-- Take some time to discuss the Project 6 resources with your team.
-For example, look at the [Recommeded Work Plan](http://andnowforelectronics.com/logistics/projects/#recommended-work-plan) together and decide whether you will follow that sequence of sub-tasks to get the project done.

-**Office Hours for Project 6**
--

 **Kit Return on Dec.
 18**
 - Note that you must return your ME 30 kit (except for any components soldered to your PCBs) on Dec.
 18 after robot demos.

+**Office Hours for Project 6**

+Regular lab times have ended, but there are extra office hours in Nolop the week of Dec.
+12:

+* Mon., 12/11 - Gabe 1:30-2:30pm, Zosia 5-7pm, Theresa 7-8pm
+* Tue., 12/12 - Anna 12:30-2:30pm, Theresa 3:30-4:30pm, Zosia 5-7pm
+* Wed., 12/13 - Zosia 1-2:30pm, Julia 7-9pm
+* Thu., 12/14 - Alexa 10:30-11:30am, Anna 2:30-4:30pm, Antonio 5-7pm
+* Fri.
+12/15 - Rose 12-2pm, Kristen 2-5pm

+As always, please reach out to an instructor if you want to make a separate appointment for help.

 ## Week 14: Sunday, 12/3/23